TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/monitoring-infrastructure.md

 # Monitoring for Azure Databricks

 ## **Recommended steps**
-The following details explain how to monitor Azure Databricks resources:
+Please review the following options to monitor Azure Databricks resources:

-1. Azure Databricks resources are auto-monitored by the service to provide an [SLA](https://azure.microsoft.com/support/legal/sla/databricks/v1_0/)
+1. Azure Databricks resources are constantly monitored to maintain the [SLA](https://azure.microsoft.com/support/legal/sla/databricks/v1_0/)
-2. You can configure a location to get [cluster logs](https://docs.azuredatabricks.net/user-guide/clusters/event-log.html#event-log)
+2. You can configure a location to get [cluster logs](https://docs.azuredatabricks.net/user-guide/clusters/log-delivery.html) for the Spark driver and worker nodes
 3. You can use [Datadog](https://docs.azuredatabricks.net/user-guide/clusters/metrics.html#datadog-metrics) to monitor the performance of clusters

 ## **Recommended documents**